 Interest on investments, amortization of premiums, and accretion of discounts are reported in Interest Income and are recognized on an accrual basis.
-Premiums and discounts are amortized or accreted over the life of the related investment security as an adjustment to yield using a method which approximates the effective-interest method.
+Premiums and discounts are amortized or accreted over the life of the related investment security as an adjustment to yield using the effective interest method.